Internet Safety with NordVPN: Why you should use a travel VPN

 • Use a VPN that works in multiple countries.
 China probably has the strictest rules so if a VPN service works there you will most likely be covered in a lot of countries.

 • Use a VPN that can connect multiple devices.
-We rarely travel with only one device anymore.
+We rarely travel with only one device anymore, so having one that allows unlimited simultaneous connections is a plus.
 Geez!
 Remember when we travelled with none!!

 close up of a computer

-We use NordVPN, are happy with them and are now affiliates of them.
+But I can tell you about Nord VPN.
+We use NordVPN, are happy with them.

 It was easy, effortless, and secure.